back-arrow-image Search Health Packages, Tests & More

 Frequently Asked Questions

-• Cases of suspected hypothyroidism which may present as fatigue, increased sensitivity to cold, constipation, dry skin, weight gain, muscle weakness, puffy face.
+• Suspected hypothyroidism, characterized by symptoms such as fatigue, increased sensitivity to cold, constipation, dry skin, weight gain, muscle weakness, and facial puffiness.

-Results of TSH in combination of T4 are often used to diagnose primary and secondary causes of hypo & hyperthyroidism.
+Results of TSH in combination of T4 are often used to diagnose primary and secondary causes of hypothyroidism & hyperthyroidism.

 In hyperthyroidism, the thyroid gland is overactive.
 This causes a rapid heart rate and a faster metabolism.

 The most typical cause of hyperthyroidism is Graves' disease.
 Graves' disease is an autoimmune condition.
-Your thyroid is attacked by this illness.
+The thyroid gland is attacked by this illness.
 This causes it to produce an excessive amount of thyroid hormone.

 The most typical cause of hypothyroidism is the autoimmune illness.
 It is known as Hashimoto's disease.
 Your thyroid is attacked by this illness by your immune system.
 Thyroid inflammation prevents the thyroid from producing enough thyroid hormones.